c-sanders/Quaternion/README.md

 One of the reasons complex numbers exist, is because they compensate for a critical shortcoming in the natural numbers, i.e. real numbers, integer numbers, fractions, and the like.
-This shortcoming is what we saw above - the inability of the natural numbers to be able to have the square root of their value taken, when this value is negative.
+This shortcoming is what we glimpsed at above; the inability to be able to take the square root of the natural numbers, when their value is negative.

-If we have a number line which we label x, then the complex plane which is associated with this number line can be thought of as an extension to those numbers which reside on this number line.
+If we have a number line which we label `x`, then the complex plane which is associated with this number line can be thought of as an extension to those numbers which reside on this number line.
 That is, the expansion of this 1-dimensional number line into a 2-dimensional plane comes about as a consequence of expanding natural numbers into